gleich/gh_fsync/README.md

         after: gh_fsync2
 ```

-A file specific replace will override any global replace with the name `before`.
-So in the case shown below the replace of `project_name` for the `CONTRIBUTING.md` file will overrule the global replace defined above:
+A file specific replace will override any global replace with the same `before`.
+So in the case shown below the replace of `project_name` for the `CONTRIBUTING.md` file will override the global replace defined before:

 ```yaml
 replace: